 - Full unrestricted medical license

-Invitations will be sent by late October to mid-November.
+Invitations will be sent by late November to early December.